-QLaw Assocation is an association of LBGT legal professionals and their friends.
-Serving as a voice of LGBT lawyers and other legal professionals in the State of Washington on issues relating to diversity and equality in the legal profession, in the courts, and under the law, the organization has five purposes:
+QLaw Association is an association of LGBTQ+ legal professionals and their friends.
+Serving as a voice of LGBTQ+ lawyers and other legal professionals in the State of Washington on issues relating to diversity and equality in the legal profession, in the courts, and under the law, the organization has five purposes:

 Browse our website to learn more about QLaw's purpose and activities, and feel free to contact us if you have questions or would like more information.